Projects (selection)

 ( )

 Ancient observers occasionally recognized variabilities in the (apparently static) night sky.
-In particular East Asian astronomers recorded these observations because of their relevance for East Asian astral divination practices.
+In particular East Asian astronomers they recorded these observations because of their relevance for East Asian astral divination practices.
 Modern astronomy in the 19th and 20th century started to understand variabilities and eruptions of stars.
 Therefore, we can know try to identify what ancient observers might have seen.
 In favourable cases, these identifications could possibly even contribute to modern astrophysics.

 Reconstruction of